yashasps/tata_innoverse_solverhunt8/README.md

-# tata_innoverse_solverhunt8
+# TATA_Innoverse_Solverhunt8
-this is a submission for the tata innoverse solverhunt8 competition.
+This is a submission for the tata innoverse solverhunt8 competition.